It's all well and good that characters with empathy

-- The Terminator franchise is the Trope Codifier for this, with the target judgements that appear in the vision of the various Terminators, including the T-800 from Terminator 2.
+- The Terminator franchise is the Trope Codifier for this, with the target judgments that appear in the vision of the various Terminators, including the T-800 from Terminator 2: Judgment Day.
 In the "Minigun vs. Policeforce" scene, particularly, it seems to measure the total combat-strength of the entire platoon.
 The only model never given a point-of-view shot is the liquid metal T-1000.

 - Mitsuru's staff has this power in Brave Story.

 - In Ulillillia's book The Legend of the 10 Elemental Masters, using a Scan spell summons a status screen akin to one from the more recent Final Fantasy games.
 The status screen is actually a physical object.

 - Snow Crash has a subversion of the trope: Hiro Protagonist at one point nearly gets killed because he's too busy reading the model numbers and specifications of the guns that are being shot at him.
 He turns the gear off so he can run away properly.